parsokev/Graph_UI/README.md

 > successive execution of the application.
 This may be flagged by a device's anti-virus software if transferred to a different device when application is executed.
 > **To prevent this from occurring, delete all previously generated files from these two directories before transferring to a different device**.

-CMakeLists and resource paths are configured to be set according to the CMake Build Type so ***ensure the CMake build path follows the path above and the CMake Build Type is 'Release' if wishing to deploy the application executable along with all required runtime and Qt dependencies***
+CMakeLists and resource paths are configured to be set according to the CMake Build Type so ***ensure the CMake build path for the 'Release' Configuration follows the***
+***path above if wishing to deploy the application executable along with all required runtime and Qt dependencies***

 Upon completion of build process, the directory in which the app was deployed can be executed locally without the programs required to build/run the application by simply double clicking the .exe file within the directory